 The forensic testing will be done in Switzerland — at the same renowned forensic laboratory in the Swiss city of Lausanne that discovered the unusual levels of “unsupported” Polonium in testing done at the behest of Al-Jazeera’s Investigation Unit last year, which the Swiss lab did for free.

-There will also be separate testing in France [despite the fact that authorities say that tissue and fluid samples taken during Yasser Arafat’s hospitalization prior to his death on 11 November 2004, are somehow no longer available], And there will also be testing in Russia.
+There will also be separate testing in France [despite the fact that authorities say that tissue and fluid samples taken during Yasser Arafat’s hospitalization prior to his death on 11 November 2004, are somehow missing and no longer available].
+And, there will also be testing in Russia.

-Two years after Arafat’s death, in 2006, a defected Russian ex-spy Alexander Litvinenko, who openly criticized the Kremlin leadership, died an agonizing death in London some three weeks after meeting with a mysterious group of Russian businessmen in a restaurant, where he was apparently poisoned by eating or drinking something on which a minute amount of Polonium had been placed.
+Two years after Arafat’s death — that is, in 2006– a defected Russian ex-spy Alexander Litvinenko, who openly criticized the Kremlin leadership, died an agonizing death in London some three weeks after meeting with a mysterious group of Russian businessmen in a restaurant, where he was apparently poisoned by eating or drinking something (tea?) on which a minute amount of Polonium had been placed.

-The Al-Jazeera Investigates hour-long program, “What Killed Arafat?”, produced by Clayton Swisher, that reported the tests that discovered unusual levels of a type of Polonium that comes only from nuclear reactors, can be watched here, and is also embedded below:
+The Al-Jazeera Investigates hour-long program, “What Killed Arafat?”., produced by Clayton Swisher, reported the tests that discovered unusual levels of a type of Polonium that comes only from nuclear reactors.
+It can be watched here, and is also embedded below: